“Euthanasia, or the Freedom to Choose Your Death, Should Be Accepted as a Birthright of Every Human Being.

 They want to die.
 They shout that they want to die, but the doctor cannot help in that.
 These people certainly need some rights; they are being forced to live, and force is in every way undemocratic.

-And if meditation has been joined with sleep they may die enlightened.
+And if meditation is joined with sleep, they may die enlightened.
 They may know that only the body is left behind, and they are part of eternity.

 “Their death will be better than ordinary death, because in ordinary death, you don’t have the chance of becoming enlightened.
 In fact more and more people will prefer to die in the hospitals, in the special institutes for death where every arrangement is made.
 You can leave life in a joyous, ecstatic way, with great thankfulness and gratitude.

 “I am all for euthanasia, but with these conditions.”

 Excerpted from: Osho, Socrates Poisoned Again After 25 Centuries, Talk #1 – I Belong to the Whole World